AppleClang + GFortran no compact unwind warnings

 LDFLAGS="$LDFLAGS -Wl,-no_compact_unwind"

 It is possible to programmatically detect this link conflict from CMake using try_compile.
+In this example, directory “abi_check” contains a small C program that links with a Fortran program.

-PROJECT abi_check
+PROJECT exception_check

-SOURCE_DIR ${CMAKE_CURRENT_LIST_DIR}/abi_check
+SOURCE_DIR ${CMAKE_CURRENT_LIST_DIR}/exception_check

-OUTPUT_VARIABLE abi_output
+OUTPUT_VARIABLE _out

 )

-if(abi_output MATCHES "ld: warning: could not create compact unwind for")
+if(NOT ok_compile OR _out MATCHES "ld: warning: could not create compact unwind for")

-message(WARNING "C++ exception handling will not work reliably due to incompatible compilers:
+message(CHECK_FAIL "C++ exception handling will not work reliably due to incompatible compilers:

 C++ compiler ${CMAKE_CXX_COMPILER_ID} ${CMAKE_CXX_COMPILER_VERSION}